 6. The 5G DDNMF in the HPLMN of the Monitoring UE sends an authorization request to the ProSe Application Server.
 If, based on the permission settings, the RPAUID is allowed to discover at least one of the Target RPAUIDs contained in the Application Level Container, the ProSe Application Server returns an authorization response.

-For 5G ProSe UE-to-Network Relay discovery, this step is skipped.
+For 5G ProSe UE-to-Network Relay discovery, the 5G DDNMF of the Remote UE may check with the UDM whether the Remote UE is authorized to monitor UE-to-Network relay discovery.

 7. If the Discovery Request is authorized, and the PLMN ID in the Target RPAUID indicates a different PLMN, the 5G DDNMF in the HPLMN of the Monitoring UE contacts the indicated PLMN's 5G DDNMF (i.e. the 5G DDNMF in the HPLMN of the Announcing UE) by sending a Monitor Request message including the PC5 UE security capability received in step 5.